carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 provides a mechanism for the file to self-describe "abbreviations", which are effectively size optimizations for the content.

-LLVM IR files may be optionally embedded into a `wrapper`_ structure that makes it easy to embed extra data along with LLVM IR files.
+LLVM IR files may be optionally embedded into a `wrapper`_ structure, or in a `native object file`_.
+Both of these mechanisms make it easy to embed extra data along with LLVM IR files.

 This document first describes the LLVM bitstream format, describes the wrapper format, then describes the record structure used by LLVM IR files.